 3. Inflammations of a viral nature, for example, rubella, colds, flu.

-Prerequisites for Hearing Impairment
+Prerequisites for hearing impairment

-5. Disregards toys that make sounds.
+5. Does not pay attention to toys that make sounds.

 Signs of hearing impairment in children 1-3 years old are somewhat different: